-STRATEGY: TREAS JORT OF ERATIONS Measure: Percentage of Funds Processed Electronically Short Definition: Percentage of total monies processed electronically.
+Measure: Percentage of Funds Processed Electronically Short Definition: Percentage of total monies processed electronically.
 Purpose/Importance: This measurement reflects the optimum method in which funds can be processed.
 EFT deposits received and electronic cash letters to banks ensure funds are available more quickly for investment purposes.
 Source/Collection: All deposits (checks and electronic) are captured in the check processing system.
 Reports are generated using the totals calculated by this system.
 Method of Calculation: The check processing system calculates the availability of funds for every deposited item based on schedules provided by clearing banks for electronic cash letters.
 The system also provides data to calculate the percentage of electronic transactions.
 Data Limitations: None Calculation Type: Non-cumulative New Measure: No Desired Performance: Target or higher Measure: Number of Rapid Deposit Transactions Processed Short Definition: Total number of transactions originated and received through: 1) Automated Clearing House (ACH) entries (includes credit card payments received); 2) Wire transfers received in the TEXNET program; and 3) Payments processed by the Lockbox area.
 An ACH transaction is considered processed when the ACH entry is successfully transmitted to or received from the bank and the appropriate deposit document is produced.
 A wire transfer is considered processed when notification of payment is received from the Texas Treasury Safekeeping Trust Company and a deposit document is produced.
 Lockbox transactions are considered processed when payments are processed by the Lockbox area.
-Short Definition: Purpose/Importance: (ACH) entries (includes credit card payments received); 2) Wire transfers received in the TEXNET program; and 3) Payments processed by the Lockbox area.
-An ACH transaction is considered processed when the ACH entry is successfully transmitted to or received from the bank and the appropriate deposit document is produced.
-A wire transfer is considered processed when notification of payment is received from the Texas Treasury Safekeeping Trust Company and a deposit document is produced.
-Lockbox transactions are considered processed when payments are pro- (ACH) entries (includes credit card payments received); 2) Wire transfers received in the TEXNET program; and 3) Payments processed by the Lockbox area.
-An ACH transaction is considered processed when the ACH entry is successfully transmitted to or received from the bank and the appropriate deposit document is produced.
-A wire transfer is considered processed when notification of payment is received from the Texas Treasury Safekeeping Trust Company and a deposit document is produced.
-Lockbox transactions are considered processed when payments are processed by the Lockbox area.
-This measurement reflects the results of the Banking and Electronic Processing (BEP) Division encouraging the use of innovative cash management ("rapid deposit") programs that speed up the deposit of revenue so funds may be invested as soon as possible.
-Purpose/Importance: (ACH) entries (includes credit card payments received); 2) Wire transfers received in the TEXNET program; and 3) Payments processed by the Lockbox area.
-An ACH transaction is considered processed when the ACH entry is successfully transmitted to or received from the bank and the appropriate deposit document is produced.
-A wire transfer is considered processed when notification of payment is received from the Texas Treasury Safekeeping Trust Company and a deposit document is produced.
-Lockbox transactions are considered processed when payments are processed by the Lockbox area.
-This measurement reflects the results of the Banking and Electronic Processing (BEP) Division encouraging the use of innovative cash management ("rapid deposit") programs that speed up the deposit of revenue so funds may be invested as soon as possible.
-Reports to calculate the number of transactions processed come from the EFT/EDI system and Purpose/Importance: Source/Collection: (ACH) entries (includes credit card payments received); 2) Wire transfers received in the TEXNET program; and 3) Payments processed by the Lockbox area.
-An ACH transaction is considered processed when the ACH entry is successfully transmitted to or received from the bank and the appropriate deposit document is produced.
-A wire transfer is considered processed when notification of payment is received from the Texas Treasury Safekeeping Trust Company and a deposit document is produced.
-Lockbox transactions are considered processed when payments are processed by the Lockbox area.
-This measurement reflects the results of the Banking and Electronic Processing (BEP) Division encouraging the use of innovative cash management ("rapid deposit") programs that speed up the deposit of revenue so funds may be invested as soon as possible.
-Reports to calculate the number of transactions processed come from the EFT/EDI system and lockbox applications.
-Purpose/Importance: Source/Collection: Method of Calculation: (ACH) entries (includes credit card payments received); 2) Wire transfers received in the TEXNET program; and 3) Payments processed by the Lockbox area.
-An ACH transaction is considered processed when the ACH entry is successfully transmitted to or received from the bank and the appropriate deposit document is produced.
-A wire transfer is considered processed when notification of payment is received from the Texas Treasury Safekeeping Trust Company and a deposit document is produced.
-Lockbox transactions are considered processed when payments are processed by the Lockbox area.
-This measurement reflects the results of the Banking and Electronic Processing (BEP) Division encouraging the use of innovative cash management ("rapid deposit") programs that speed up the deposit of revenue so funds may be invested as soon as possible.
-Reports to calculate the number of transactions processed come from the EFT/EDI system and lockbox applications.
-Reports from EFT/EDI systems and lockbox applications are manually entered onto summary spreadsheets that cumulatively total all transactions processed.
-Some rapid deposit programs are required by statute, so their use is not solely the result of encouragement by the BEP Division.
-The BEP Division cannot encourage the use of Lockbox transac-
+Purpose/Importance: This measurement reflects the results of the Banking and Electronic Processing (BEP) Division encouraging the use of innovative cash management ("rapid deposit") programs that speed up the deposit of revenue so funds may be invested as soon as possible.
+Source/Collection: Reports to calculate the number of transactions processed come from the EFT/EDI system and lockbox applications.
+Method of Calculation: Reports from EFT/EDI systems and lockbox applications are manually entered onto summary spreadsheets that cumulatively total all transactions processed.
+Data Limitations: Some rapid deposit programs are required by statute, so their use is not solely the result of encouragement by the BEP Division.
+The BEP Division cannot encourage the use of Lockbox transactions due to constraints on number of staff persons.
+Calculation Type: Cumulative New Measure: No Desired Performance: Target or higher